davidxcai/Liri-Node-App/README.md

 [Demo Video](https://www.youtube.com/watch?v=Xbvpcxv4eaw)

+## About

-This is an application used in node.js utilizing Spotify and OMDB APIs to search for content.
+This is a CLI application utilizing Spotify and OMDB APIs to search for content.

 This requires you to have your own API key for Spotify to work.

+## Built with
+* node.js
+* Spotify API
+* OMDB API

+## Commands

 Here are the available commands the user can input from the terminal: